 28. Kristin Scheel (USA) 2/12/2019 – #93.
 Aalim Abdul Hameed: PhD in preventive medicine, specialist in depleted uranium effects in Basra, dean of the College of Medicine, al- Mustansiriya University.
 Date unknown.

 29. Ivo Mandrile (Argentina) – 2/28/2019 – #67.
-Isam al-Raui: Geology PhD, professor at Bagdad’s University and President of the Association of University Professors of Iraq.
-Murdered on October 30th of 2006 in an assault performed by armed men, in which two other professors resulted injured.
+Isam al-Raui: Geology PhD, professor at BagHdad’s University and President of the Association of University Professors of Iraq.
+Murdered on October 30th of 2006 in an assault performed by armed men, in which two other professors were also injured.
 (Sources: CEOSI and Associated Press)